yessica-s/PatternAnalysis-2025/recognition/oasis_unet_s4809289/README.md

 This task aims to solve the problem of segmenting the 2D brain dataset.
-This involves identifying distinct features and areas of brain tissue for the purposes of medical imaging and diagonoses.
+This involves identifying distinct features and areas of brain tissue for the purposes of medical imaging and diagnoses.
 We aim to develop a Machine Learning model which can accurately extract and identify patterns in brain tissue from MRI Scans.

 ## Implementation